 - Use a Cock Ring – A cock ring is then placed around the base of the penis, to prevent the blood from flowing out of the penis, before the pump is removed.

-The benefit is that there are no ill side effects when pumping is performed correctly.
-Additionally, some insurance policies, including Medicare, cover penis pumps for those diagnosed with erectile dysfunction, when prescribed by a doctor.
+The benefit: There are no ill side effects when pumping is performed correctly.
 However, a pump does not fix the underlying problem causing the ED.

 Please view our article – Penis Pumping: Techniques & Routines – for more information on penis pumps.